 COOK A MEAL

 Although there are health centers on campus, our teens should know how to perform basic first aid as well as prevent health issues like the cold and flu.
+If nothing else, they sure know how to wash their hands now!
 Barring all that, let's make sure they know how to make an appointment with a doctor, how to navigate a pharmacy, fill prescriptions, and find any other resources that they may need.
-Hopefully they remember to shower, too!
+Hopefully, they remember to shower, too!

 While your teens are still home, teach them about money.
 Make sure your college kid already knows how to handle money before they actually are far away and in control of it.
 Do they know how to open a bank account and keep track of important papers and an ATM card?
 It's critical that they can make and stick to a budget and can prioritize strategically.
 Maybe they want to go to a big concert but need to save money to do so.
 Discuss ahead of time what, if anything you will be paying for day to day.
 For instance, they want to go away for a weekend and visit a friend or see a game.
 Does that come out of your bank account or theirs?
 Flights or trains home—you or them?
 Textbooks can add up quickly….so just check that they will buy the book before the beer!
 Lastly, teach them how to apply for a credit card and use it responsibly down the line.